Skip to main content

 5.10.3 Content of Decision

-In making its decision, the Board must state the following:-
+In making its decision, the Commission must state the following:-

 • the main reasons and considerations for the decision,